Currently Documented Edition Signature and Seal Markings:

 , lit.
 'Rakusan's Flower and Bird Print Series'.

-Rakusan considered 38 to be one of his best designs and included it in at least four formal presentation albums between 1940 and 1941.
-No edition II copies of 38 are currently known.
-However, since an edition I copy of 38 was still available for inclusion in a presentation album as late as August 1941 (see below), it is likely that an edition II reprinting before the studio closed that same year would not have been necessary.
+Rakusan considered 38 to be one of his best designs and included edition I copies in at least four formal presentation albums between 1940 and 1941.
+Since an edition I copy of 38 was still available for inclusion in a presentation album as late as August 1941 (see below), it is likely that an edition II reprinting before the studio closed that same year would not have been necessary, and to date no copies from an edition II have come to light.

 Copies in Public Collections: